dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-microsoft-entra-id.md

 ---
-title: Secure a hosted ASP.NET Core Blazor WebAssembly app with Azure Active Directory
+title: Secure a hosted ASP.NET Core Blazor WebAssembly app with Microsoft Entra ID
 author: guardrex
-description: Learn how to secure a hosted ASP.NET Core Blazor WebAssembly app with Azure Active Directory.
+description: Learn how to secure a hosted ASP.NET Core Blazor WebAssembly app with Microsoft Entra ID.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: "devx-track-csharp, mvc"
 ms.date: 04/25/2023
-uid: blazor/security/webassembly/hosted-with-azure-active-directory
+uid: blazor/security/webassembly/hosted-with-microsoft-entra-id
 ---
-# Secure a hosted ASP.NET Core Blazor WebAssembly app with Azure Active Directory
+# Secure a hosted ASP.NET Core Blazor WebAssembly app with Microsoft Entra ID

 [!INCLUDE[](~/includes/not-latest-version.md)]

-This article explains how to create a [hosted Blazor WebAssembly solution](xref:blazor/hosting-models#blazor-webassembly) that uses [Azure Active Directory (AAD)](https://azure.microsoft.com/services/active-directory/) for authentication.
+This article explains how to create a [hosted Blazor WebAssembly solution](xref:blazor/hosting-models#blazor-webassembly) that uses [Microsoft Entra (ME-ID)](https://azure.microsoft.com/services/active-directory/) for authentication.
 This article focuses on a single tenant app with a single tenant Azure app registration.

-This article doesn't cover a *multi-tenant AAD registration*.
+This article doesn't cover a *multi-tenant ME-ID registration*.
 For more information, see [Making your application multi-tenant](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant).

-This article focuses on the use of an **Azure Active Directory** tenant, as described in [Quickstart: Set up a tenant](/azure/active-directory/develop/quickstart-create-new-tenant).
-If the app is registered in an **Azure Active Directory B2C** tenant, as described in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) but follows the guidance in this article, the App ID URI is managed differently by AAD.
+This article focuses on the use of an **Microsoft Entra ID** tenant, as described in [Quickstart: Set up a tenant](/azure/active-directory/develop/quickstart-create-new-tenant).
+If the app is registered in an **Azure Active Directory B2C** tenant, as described in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) but follows the guidance in this article, the App ID URI is managed differently by ME-ID.
 For more information, see the [Use of an Azure Active Directory B2C tenant](#use-of-an-azure-active-directory-b2c-tenant) section of this article.

 For additional security scenario coverage after reading this article, see <xref:blazor/security/webassembly/additional-scenarios>.